 After 4 years of research (please have a look at our 2012 report) Tees Valley Wildlife Trust have tried and tested different workshops and activities that involve and engage people in their local natural environments and green spaces in particular, based around achieving the five ways to wellbeing:

-All participants will also have the opportunity to achieve volunteering awards and John Muir conservation awards which are very accessible, nationally recognised and will be based upon their own site projects that all the wildlife and people of Teesside will be able to enjoy.
+All participants have the opportunity to achieve volunteering awards and John Muir conservation awards which are very accessible, nationally recognised and will be based upon their own site projects that all the wildlife and people of Teesside will be able to enjoy.

-Jenny Hagan (Development Manager): email@example.com / 01287 636 382
+Jenny Hagan (Development Manager) or Mat Dove-Jones (Volunteer Officer) on firstname.lastname@example.org / 01287 636 382